 6 – The crate meant to be shipped to Fire Chief Richard Le Pere Jr.

 Have you noticed the crate that sits next to the drinking fountain at the front of the attraction?
-The create states that it is to be shipped to Fire Chief Richard Le Pere Jr. Fire Chief Richard Le Pere Jr. is actually a real person, and a real fire chief.
+The create states that it is to be shipped to Fire Chief Richard Le Pere Jr. Fire Chief Richard Le Pere Jr. is actually a real person and a real fire chief.
 He is the fire chief at Reedy Creek Fire Department.
 This is important before Reedy Creek Fire Department is the fire department that services all of Walt Disney World Resort.

 5 – Exact replica (nearly) to Disneyland’s version of the attraction.

 While the scenery is different, the ride experience on Big Thunder Mountain at Disneyland and Walt Disney World are (almost) the exact same.
-The track layouts a mirror images of each other.
-The only difference is that the Walt Disney World version has a few feet of extra track and the actual mountain is larger at the Magic Kingdom as opposed to the mountain that lives at Disneyland.
+The track layouts mirror images of each other.
+The only difference is that the Walt Disney World version has a few feet of extra track, and the actual mountain is larger at the Magic Kingdom as opposed to the mountain that lives at Disneyland.
 It still isn’t anywhere near as tall as Cinderella’s Castle, the tallest building at the Magic Kingdom.

 4 – Antique mining equipment.

-Again with the amazing details.
+Again with the fantastic details.
 The mining equipment that you see within the site and around Big Thunder Mountain is actually real antique equipment that was purchased to ensure that the area looked like a real working mine that you might have seen in history books.

 3 – Benjamin Franklin voices the safety announcements.

 Did you believe that?
 OK, so it wasn’t actually the real Benjamin Franklin, but the voice is the same actor that voiced Benjamin Franklin for the American Adventure at Epcot.
-The actor’s name is Dallas McKennon and he has since passed away.
-Disney has kept his voice for the safety announcements over the years and we are glad!
+The actor’s name is Dallas McKennon, and he has since passed away.
+Disney has kept his voice for the safety announcements over the years, and we are glad!

 2 – A tie-in to the Enchanted Tiki Room.

 OK, so you may not know that canaries used to be used to check for toxic gases in mines so that they knew if the mines were safe to enter or not.
-The Big Thunder Mountain Mine has machines displayed in the queue that can be cranked and you will see various colorful birds, and you can smell what they smell.
-Well you may recall when José asks what happened to Rosita during the show at the Enchanted Tiki Room.
-There is also a canary cage in the Ventilation Room in the Big Thunder Mountain ride queue that is labeled “Rosita”.
+The Big Thunder Mountain Mine has machines displayed in the queue that can be cranked, and you will see various colorful birds, and you can smell what they smell.
+Well, you may recall when José asks what happened to Rosita during the show at the Enchanted Tiki Room.
+There is also a canary cage in the Ventilation Room in the Big Thunder Mountain ride queue that is labeled “Rosita.”
 What a great way to tie in the two different experiences!!

 1 – The ride operates with 6 trains.

 There are actually six total trains that make up the Big Thunder Mountain Railroad family.
-Their names are: I.M.
+Their names are I.M.
 Brave, I.B.
 Hearty, I.M.
 Fearless., U.B.
 Bold, U.R.
-Courageous and U.R.
+Courageous, and U.R.
 Daring.
 What fun names to set the expectation of what is about to occur once your train leaves the station.